eliJaimes/AngularBootCampExercisePart4/NOTES.md

 - Use FormGroup and FormControl classes to define the structure of the ResumeForm capability piece
 - Use FormArray class to define the capabilities property on the resumeForm property

+## Reflect the ResumeForm capabilities piece on the UI

+- Create basic layout to render capabilities on the UI
+- Use the formArrayName directive to wire the capabilities resumeForm property